 The British Rod Caught Fish Committee now have a Notable Fish List which is a means of recognising anglers who have caught exceptional fish but have returned them to the water rather than kill them to claim the record.
 Fish added to this list are measured and the weight estimated.
 Currently Craig Mackay has a place on the list for a shore caught skate which was measured at 87 inches in length and had a wingspan of 74 inches.
 This skate was caught in 2014 off the east coast of Scotland and was estimated to weight 226lbs.
 Roy Anderson is listed on the Notable Fish List for boat caught skate with a specimen which was caught in 2012 off the coast of the Orkney Islands and was estimated to weigh 229lbs.

-Update – Scientific re-classification: In 2009 scientific research showed that the species which had been known as the common skate (Dipturus batis) since 1758 was actually two separate species: the flapper skate (Dipturus intermedia), and the blue skate (Dipturus flossada).
+Update – Scientific re-classification: In 2009 scientific research showed that the species which had been known as the common skate (Dipturus batis) since 1758 was actually two separate species: the flapper skate (Dipturus intermedius), and the blue skate (Dipturus flossada).
 Apparently, 19th century scientific advice had drawn attention to the fact that they were two separate species of skate, but an influential 1926 study insisted that there was only a single species and this remained unchallenged until the 2009 research.
-While the numbers of both species are in serious trouble the smaller and more resilient blue skate is in slightly better condition than the flapper skate which is truly on the very verge of extinction.
+In most sea angling literature this species is still referred to as a single species and the name common skate continues to be used.